 - Edinburgh Lumen – Edinburgh Lunen brings spectacular light and sound displays to brighten the dark winter nights at three different locations around the city for over a month starting in February.
-In 2019, the Mound Precinct, St. Andrew Square, and Assembly Rooms Lane will host unique installations from February 8 through March 11.

 - Valentine’s Day – There are lots of ways to celebrate February 14, Valentine’s Day, in Edinburgh.
 Red hearts and other Valentine symbols will be displayed throughout the streets throughout much of February, and many restaurants will offer special romantic dinners.

 - Edinburgh Antiques & Collectors Fair – Held over the last weekend in February at the Royal Highland Centre, this fair hosts an outstanding selection of high-quality antique, vintage, and retro wares.
 It typically includes clothing, accessories, jewelry, glass, furniture, ceramics, and more.